 How does it work?

-When you book a trip that includes the classic Inca trail, we will do all possible to secure permits for you.
+When you book a trip that includes the classic Inca trail, we will do everything possible to secure permits for you.

 In the event that permits are not available you will be offered to: